 Psalm 101:5 Whoever secretly slanders his neighbor, him I will destroy; the one who has a haughty look and a proud heart, him I will not endure.

 There are two very strong and clear warnings from God in regard to pride.
 It is something that very definitely has to come out—be eradicated, be removed—from our character.
 We are going to see more about why as we proceed through this sermon.
-I think that we clearly established last week that there are many manifestations to pride, but it almost always comes about in a person because of perverted comparison—comparison that will elevate one above another, make one feel better than another, or more deserving than others.
+I think that we clearly established last week that there are many manifestations of pride, but it almost always comes about in a person because of perverted comparison—comparison that will elevate one above another, make one feel better than another, or more deserving than others.
 Also in last week's sermon we had a couple of quotes from noteworthy people stating that pride may very well be the father of other sins, and indeed we saw a comment from God that said that pride plows the way, or pride lights the way, and other sins are produced.

 The natural corollary of pride is prejudice.
 Remember the comparison idea.
 You might remember a popular novel of a number of years ago (maybe I will be dating myself in saying this) written by Jane Austen and entitled Pride and Open-mindedness.
 No, that is not what the title is.
 It is titled Pride and Prejudice.
 Prejudice falls on the heels of pride because of this perverted judgment component that is a part of it.